gccloudone/aurora/content/en/team/standard-operating-procedures/enterprise-landing-zone.en.md

 The following must be in place before you begin the onboarding steps:

+- A Linux / WSL environment with bash, on a VM with inherent connectivity to the ESLZ
+- Required CLI tools installed and accessible: **azure-cli**, **kubectl**, **jq**, **git**, and **terragrunt**

+> If any of these prerequisites are missing, resolve them before requesting an ESLZ.

+## 1. Request an ESLZ

+Normally this is done through creating an email to the Azure Cloud Team where you will provide both the CBR and the VNET space that needs to be allocated.

+Usually we ask for a reserved CIDR size of /22 which is broken up into:

+- /23 for the Virtual Network
+- /23 for the POD CIDR

+At this point the Azure Cloud Team will get back to you with:

-- The Azure DevOps repository provided by the Azure Cloud Team is available
+- The Azure DevOps repository that was created
-- Associated runners/agents are configured for executing pipelines
+- Associated runners/agents which have configured for executing pipelines
-- The L0/L1 pipelines have already run successfully, establishing baseline networking, NSGs, DNS zones, and policies
+- The L0 / L1 pipelines which have already been run once successfully, establishing baseline networking, NSGs, DNS zones, and policies

 > If any of these are missing, contact the Azure Cloud Team before proceeding.

-## 1. Landing Zone Repository Setup
+## 2. Landing Zone Repository Setup

 Begin with the landing zone repository structure provided by the Azure Cloud Team.
 This ensures your environment remains aligned with ESLZ (Enterprise-Scale Landing Zone) standards.